 Child Welfare Reform: Improve Community-Based Care

 Florida’s child welfare system is charged with the difficult task of keeping the state’s most vulnerable children safe and protected.
 Unfortunately, with each high profile tragedy and crisis, the state’s child welfare system swings widely between placing the safety of children as paramount or preserving families at all costs.
 This pendulum swing is made more difficult with a system that is both private and public, local and statewide.
 The result is a system that struggles to find balance and a firm foundation, leading to systemic confusion and problems.

-Debate continues in Florida whether to return to child welfare services provided by the Department of Children and Families or continue investing in community-based care (CBC) lead agencies.
+Debate continues in Florida whether to return to child welfare services provided by the Department of Children and Families (DCF) or continue investing in community-based care (CBC) lead agencies.
 American Children’s Campaign supports CBCs as the most viable option for Florida’s children and families in crisis, but critical reforms need to be made.

 CBC Boards Should Reflect the People They Serve